-39 Comment Reference Document 3

-40 3-BIO 1 3-BIO 2 3-BIO 3 3-BIO 4 3-BIO 4

-41 3-BIO 5 3-BIO 6 3-BIO 7 3-BIO 8

-42 3-BIO 10 3-CUM 2

-44 Comment Reference Document 4 4-BIO 1 4-BIO 2

-45 4-BIO 3 4-BIO 4 4-OTH 1

-47 Comment Reference Document 5
+Sincerely,

+Sarah K. Friedman

+Senior Campaign Representative

+Beyond Coal Campaign

+Sierra Club

+cc: paul.schafly@bia.gov

-48 General Comments Nellis Air Force Base (NAFB), located to the southwest of the site, maintains a major military airfield from which nearly 50,000 DoD and allied aircraft departures and arrivals occur annually.
-The proposed project is under the 5-LAN 1 primary route used by military aircraft to enter and exit the Nevada Test and Training Range (NTTR) from NAFB.
-This complex represents almost 40% of the Air Force's (AF) land assets, 10% of Department of Defense's (DoD) land assets, and is an irreplaceable national security asset and supports every aircraft type in the DoD inventory.
-Joint and allied partners conduct several highly specialized flying and ground combat testing and training missions on the Complex in preparation for real-world joint combat operations worldwide.
-The NTTR is a pristine military testing and training laboratory built on over 70 years of scientific research supporting military intelligence, arms, and radar 5-LAN 1 advancement through the investment of an incalculable sum of federal funding.
+**General Comments** Nellis Air Force Base (NAFB), located to the southwest of the site, maintains a major military airfield from which nearly 50,000 DoD and allied aircraft departures and arrivals occur annually.
+The proposed project is under the primary route used by military aircraft to enter and exit the Nevada Test and Training Range (NTTR) from NAFB.
+This complex represents almost 40% of the Air Force's land assets, 10% of Department of Defense's land assets, and is an irreplaceable national security asset and supports every aircraft type in the Department of Defense inventory.
+Joint and allied partners conduct several highly specialized flying and ground combat testing and training missions on the complex in preparation for real-world joint combat operations worldwide.
+The Nevada Test and Training Range (NTTR) is a pristine military testing and training laboratory built on over 70 years of scientific research supporting military intelligence, arms, and radar advancement through the investment of an incalculable sum of federal funding.
 The training and testing environment provided by the NTTR cannot be replicated.
 Solar development in this area may present mission impacts to military operations in the region, as outlined below.
 However, specific technology information and site plans are necessary in order to effectively determine the level of military mission impacts.

-1) NAFB currently conducts approximately 50,000 over-flights per year in this area, which will increase to an estimated 63,000 flights following the beddown of F-35 Joint Strike Fighter aircraft on NAFB.
-Current Air 5-LAN 1 Force regulations require pilots to avoid structures by 500 feet, so any technology rising above ground level (including PV arrays and solar towers) will place new and/or further restrictions on military operations in the area.
+1) Nellis Air Force Base (NAFB) currently conducts approximately 50,000 over-flights per year in this area, which will increase to an estimated 63,000 flights following the beddown of F-35 Joint Strike Fighter aircraft on Nellis Air Force Base.
+Current Air Force regulations require pilots to avoid structures by 500 feet, so any technology rising above ground level (including photovoltaic arrays and solar towers) will place new and/or further restrictions on military operations in the area.
 The area is located within the navigational aid flight path for approaching aircraft and is north of the controlled bailout area.
 Potential damage to the array may occur depending on the altitude and direction of the aircraft during an emergency ejection.
-Obstacles in this area are highly incompatible with flight operations, and may present severe safety concerns.
+Obstacles in this area are highly incompatible with flight operations and may present severe safety concerns.

-2) Transmission lines: The need for multiple, interconnected transmission lines to transport power from the proposed site to demand centers/marketplace may negatively impact airspace through increased altitude 5-HEA 1 restrictions in low-level flight corridors and Military Operating Areas (MOAs).
+2) Transmission lines: The need for multiple, interconnected transmission lines to transport power from the proposed site to demand centers/marketplace may negatively impact airspace through increased altitude restrictions in low-level flight corridors and Military Operating Areas (MOAs).
 Transmission lines (individually or through a cumulative effect) may create restrictions that adversely impact military testing and training capabilities depending on the location and/or quantity.

-5-LAN 2, 3) Thermal boundaries: Certain solar technologies release or emit extreme heat near and/or above their HEA 2 development.
+3) Thermal boundaries: Certain solar technologies release or emit extreme heat near and/or above their development.
 The extreme heat may create a thermal boundary that requires aircraft to avoid the area in order to prevent aircraft buffeting, damage, or accidents.
-Further, heat-sensitive armament may create a Nellis AFB Consolidated Comments Page 1
+Further, heat-sensitive armament may create a severe safety hazard for aircrew and ground-based personnel in the area.